Velescore/fxtc/README.md

 About Veles
 ------------
-Veles is an ecosystem and innovative cryptocurrency supporting multiple PoW algorithms, with unique dynamic block reward system.
-Mail goal of the project is to implement decentralised VPN solution to protect privacy and anonymity of Internet users around the globe.
+Veles Core is innovative cryptocurrency supporting multiple PoW algorithms, with unique dynamic block reward system.
+Main goal of the project is to implement decentralised VPN solution to protect privacy and anonymity of Internet users around the globe.

 Build Instructions and Notes
 -----------------------------
 1. Clone the repository and checkout to latest stable release using following commands.
-(Alternatively you can download and extract the latest source tarball manually from [Releases](https://github.com/velescore/veles/releases) page on our github.
+(Alternatively you can download and extract the latest source tarball manually from [Releases](https://github.com/velescore/veles/releases) page on our GitHub.)

         git clone https://github.com/velescore/veles.git
         cd veles